neo4j/graphql/docs/rfcs/rfc-021-database-info.md

 ## Out of Scope
 - Multiple drivers configuration
-- Mulitple Neo4j instances with not the same version
+- Mulitple Neo4j instances using not the same version